Pentax K-1 vs Sony A58

 Travel and landscape photographers will find it useful that the K-1 has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

-Both the K-1 and the A58 have been discontinued, but can regularly be found used on eBay.
+Both the K-1 and the A58 have been discontinued, but can regularly be found used on ebay.
 The A58 was replaced by the Sony A68, while the K-1 was followed by the Pentax K-1 II.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Pentax and Sony websites.
+Further information on the features and operation of the K-1 and A58 can be found, respectively, in the Pentax K-1 Manual (free pdf) or the online Sony A58 Manual.

 So what conclusions can be drawn?
 Is there a clear favorite between the Pentax K-1 and the Sony A58?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.